sebug/auswaertsspiel-function/README.md

 This gave me the URL of the webapp.
 Going there, it prompts to set up deployment.
 I selected continuous deployment.
 I selected Github, and then Azure pipelines.

+For the logging, I had to add a storage account auswaertsspielweb.
+I also created a logs container to put the logs in.